yast/yast-core/agent-system/doc/systemagent.md

 ### `.symlink`
-Creates symlink. _Returns_ boolean depending on success. _Arguments_ are two strings one with source path and second with target one.
+Creates symlink. _Returns_ boolean depending on success. _Arguments_ are two strings, one with source path and second with target one.

 Example in ruby create symlink `/tmp2` pointing to `/tmp`